When does an impacting drop stop bouncing?: Limiting cases

 We now discuss the rebound inhibition of heavy drops, much larger than than their visco-capillary lengths, {\it i.e.}, with $\Ohn \ll 1$.
 We study this limit, in which equation \eqref{eq:MainEquation} reduces to $\Boc \sim 1$, by fixing $\Ohn = 0.01$, in the so-called inviscid bouncing regime (figures~\ref{fig:Ohlim} and~\ref{fig:OhlimDescription}), and by varying the Bond number $\Bon$.

 In figure~\ref{fig:Bolim}, we show the evolution of the coefficient of restitution $\varepsilon$ and of the normalized contact time $t_c/\tau$ as a function of the Bond number $\Bon$ for four values of the Weber number.
 The variation of $\varepsilon$ with $Bo$ is qualitatively similar to that observed when sweeping across the viscous drop asymptote.
-The coefficient of restitution $\varepsilon$ slowly decreases from its Weber--dependent value $\varepsilon_*(\Wen) = \varepsilon(\Wen,\Ohn = 0.01,\Bon =0)$ with increasing Bond number, until it approaches a critical Bond number $\Boc$, of order one, at which it sharply decreases to zero.
+The coefficient of restitution $\varepsilon$ slowly decreases from its Weber--dependent value $\varepsilon_*(\Wen) = \varepsilon(\Wen,\Ohn = 0.01,\Bon = 0)$ with increasing Bond number, until it approaches a critical Bond number $\Boc$, of order one, at which it sharply decreases to zero.
 Here, in the so-called inviscid regime, $\varepsilon_*(\Wen) \approx \varepsilon_0(\Wen)$.
 However, the influence of $\Bon$ and $\Ohn$ on $t_c$ are different.
 The contact time value hardly deviates from its inertio-capillary value, $\tau_0 = 2.25 \tau$, when varying $\Bon$ over two orders of magnitude.
 Yet, we only observe a moderate increase of $t_c$ as $\Boc$ is approached, contrasting with the divergence of $t_c$ close to $\Ohc$.

-Figure~\ref{fig:Bolim} also evidences that varying the Weber number $\Wen$ from 1 to 50 hardly affects the critical Bond number $\Boc$, marking the transition from bouncing to floating, as underlined by the gray shaded regions and in agreement with the transition criterion \eqref{eq:MainEquation}.
+Figure~\ref{fig:Bolim} also evidences that varying the Weber number $\Wen$ from 1 to 50 hardly affects the critical Bond number $\Boc$ (see the inset of figure~\ref{fig:Bolim}b), marking the transition from bouncing to floating, as underlined by the gray shaded regions and in agreement with the transition criterion \eqref{eq:MainEquation}.
 Similarly as for viscous drops, increasing $\Wen$ does not influence the contact time but markedly decreases $\varepsilon_*$, an effect we quantify in appendix \ref{app:Weber}.

 To further investigate the variation of $\varepsilon$ with $\Bon$, we compute the overall energy budget during an impact event.
-In the presence of gravity, the energy balance \eqref{eqn:OhEnergyBalance} incorporates an additional contribution from the drop's gravitational potential energy, $\Delta E_g$, whose zero is set at the instant of maximum drop compression.
+In the presence of gravity, the energy balance \eqref{eqn:OhEnergyBalance} incorporates an additional contribution from the drop's gravitational potential energy, $\Delta E_g$, whose zero is set at the instant of maximum drop deformation.
 The modified energy balance reads